my-source-uk/lumberjack-plugin/README.md

 ### Security

-If you discover any security related issues, please email richard@my-source.co.uk instead of using the issue tracker.
+If you discover any security related issues, please email hello@my-source.co.uk instead of using the issue tracker.

 ## Credits